bockp/Edge-Detection-project/edges.md

 Currently, several plugins using this method have been developed for ImageJ : the Edge Detection by Canny-Deriche filtering by Thomas Boudier,  the Edge Detector by Carmelo Pulvirenti, able to use other operators (LoG, DroG) and FeatureJ Edges by Erik Meijering.
 All of them require from the user a Gaussian kernel value or any other similar parameter which will be involved in the initial treatment step by the Gaussian filter, and will define the width of the neighborhood in which only a single peak will be identified, and the low and high threshold value.
 *(doit encore potasser code FeatureJ pour tt comprendre ses différences avec autres puisque je trouve pas article spécifique)* *décrire les paramètres demandés et leur utilité*

+# Approaches for color images

+Unlike greyscale, images encoded in a color space are composed of three channels, which makes the computation trickier.
+Algorithms for color images usually only take the luminance component into account.
+This is a cost effective method because according to the color space either the luminance is one of the channels or it can be computed directly, for example with an RGB image.
+However, all edges are not necessarily best described by the luminance component, which results in a number of false negative edge pixels candidates.
+Another approach is to construct a cumulative edge map from each component of the image (for example after calculating the sum of the gradient magnitude of the three channels of an RGB image), but the results will be biased depending of the chosen color space. [^BOV2009]

+Some algorithms developed for edge detection in color images based on vector approaches are described in papers by Trahanias and Venetsanopoulos [^TRA1993] and Scharcanski and Venetsanopoulos [^SCH1997].

 ## Benchmarking process

 The performance and the efficiency of each edge detection function can be assessed through several parameters: the execution time necessary for the processing of an input image and the memory load corresponding to this opperation.